koor-tech/data-control-center/docs/configuration.md

     * `url`: Ceph dashboard API URL, if run inside the data-control-center in same cluster your Rook/Koor Ceph cluster is running use `https://rook-ceph-mgr-dashboard:8443/api` (assumes that SSL is enabled on the dashboard, if not change `https` to `http`).
 The Ceph dashboard is part of the Ceph MGR component exposed on the configured port.
     * `username`: Username of Ceph dashboard user to use.
     * `password`: Password of Ceph dashboard user to use.
-    * `insecureSSL`: If the certificate of the Ceph dashboard API should be verified or not.
+    * `insecureSkipVerify`: If the certificate of the Ceph dashboard API should be verified or not.

 ### `oauth2` Section